All the best Labor Day sales to shop this weekend | CNN Underscored

 - Rastelli’s: Get $15 off your first purchase with the code RASTELLIS1.

-- Rifle Paper Co.: Adorable prints, stationary and accessories — including the new Airtag key rings — are 25% off sitewide with the LABORDAY, excluding swimwear and wallpaper.
+- Rifle Paper Co.: Adorable prints, stationery and accessories — including the new AirTag key rings — are 25% off sitewide with the code LABORDAY, excluding swimwear and wallpaper.

 - Rugs USA: Get a new rug to brighten up your space with up to 75% off products from Rugs USA.